-The solutions are usually hosted by a third-party provider and used as logistic mediators between the vendor and customers.
-In the ideal scenario, the services adopt your preferred payment method, enable and approve the exchange of payment data, and assume full responsibility over the compliance and security of your transfers.
-To do so, they charge a fixed percentage of each transaction; while some of them also impose a monthly subscription for monitoring and maintenance.
+A third-party provider usually hosts the solutions and used as logistic mediators between vendors and customers.
+In the ideal scenario, the services adopt your preferred payment method, enable and approve the exchange of payment data, and assume full responsibility for the compliance and security of your transfers.
+To do so, they charge a fixed percentage of each transaction.
+While some of them also impose a monthly subscription for monitoring and maintenance.

 Before we go deeper into the subject of online payment services, note that not all payment gateways will be suitable for your business.
-Instead, you’ll need to shortlist only the systems that fit into your line of operation, namely those designed for your location, market, targeted buyers, and preferred currencies.
+Instead, you’ll need to shortlist only the systems that fit your line of operation, namely, those designed for your location, market, targeted buyers, and preferred currencies.

 To help you make the right choice, we prepared this comprehensive guide on payment gateway providers where we also compared some of the best providers.

-Payment processing is one of the most important aspects in selling goods and services, which is why entrepreneurs should understand the options available to them.
+Payment processing is one of the most essential aspects of selling goods and services, which is why entrepreneurs should understand the options available to them.
 If you’re exploring the payment gateway market for the first time, the following guide will help you.

 All business owners need a registered merchant account to accept credit cards and collect payment.
 Such accounts are usually provided by their credit card processing services.

-Similarly, if the business owner decides to replace the platform and entrust compliance to another system, the new provider should be able to manage such an account for him.
+Similarly, if the business owner decides to replace the platform and entrust compliance with another system, the new provider should be able to manage such an account for the owner.
 A quick reminder: the service you’re acquiring should be PCI compliant.

-Not necessarily, but it is still a smart decision to consider gateways that specialize in your region.
+Not necessarily, but it is still a smart decision to consider gateways that already cater to your region.
 To start with, you can explore the gateways used by other companies incorporated in your country, as these are the gateways that maintain the best relationships with local banks.
-If you are based in Europe, for instance, your best shot would be systems designed to serve the EU market, as is with Swiss-based SecurionPay.
-On the other hand, if you’re in the United States, you can choose among these top US-based payment gateway providers or opt for PayPal Payments Pro, arguably the best on the list.
+If you are based in Europe, for instance, you can do well with systems designed to cater to the global market, including the EU region such as 2Checkout.
+On the other hand, if you’re in the United States, you can choose among these top US-based payment gateway providers or opt for PayPal Payments Pro, inarguably the best on the list.

-Keep in mind that location is not the only relevant factor, each payment gateway runs on a different business model, and, therefore, supports different payment methods.
+Keep in mind that location is not the only relevant factor; each payment gateway runs on a different business model, and, therefore, supports various payment methods.
 You may also check their reach, payout frequency, supported currencies, and, of course, pricing.

-Integrating payments with your website should be smooth and simple, and ideally in line with your preferred programming language and use cases.
-An idea could be to look for solutions with open API access, as it enables you to configure your own payment interface to adapt to your unique payment scenarios.
-The more flexibility you’re offered with, the better!
+Integrating payments with your website should be smooth and straightforward, and ideally in line with your preferred programming language and use cases.
+An idea could be to look for solutions with open API access, as they enable you to configure your payment interface to adapt to your unique payment scenarios.
+The more flexibility you’re offered, the better!

-With so much being done to expand the capabilities of payment gateways, it is really easy to confuse them for actual processing platforms.
-At the basic level, gateways look and perform similarly as a self-hosted processing interface, but there is a substantial difference between payment gateway vs processor.
+With so much being done to expand the capabilities of payment gateways, it is really easy to confuse them with actual processing platforms.
+At the basic level, gateways look and perform similarly as a self-hosted processing interface, but there is a substantial difference between payment gateway vs. processor.

 The approach of most merchants out there is to make the gateway purchase as cost-efficient as they can, including getting the free alternative where there is one.
 But are they right?